-So when you then say what about sexual ethics it's not just that this is special it's actually we are throwing that question into a world which already doesn't do discourse well.
-Yes absolutely I suppose part of that is because obviously it is one level such a personal it's not an academic or dry subject it's one that impacts people in their daily life but your plea is doing all that with the level of graciousness and compassion that is obviously required in anything that has a pastoral dimension.
+So when you then say, "What about sexual ethics?"
+It's not just that this is special.
+It's actually, we are throwing that question into a world which already doesn't do discourse well.
+Yes, absolutely.

+I suppose part of that is because, obviously, it is one level such a personal.
+It's not an academic or dry subject.
+It's one that impacts people in their daily life.

+But you're please doing all that with the level of graciousness and compassion that is obviously required in anything that has a pastoral dimension.
 We still need to be able to talk about it.

-About 20 years ago I was part of a group that was working under the radar as it were with people from very different points of view meeting together privately church people to get to know one another without a sort of particular agenda that we were going to produce a report or whatever just to say can we at least understand what we're talking about here and understand one another and why this matters.
-And some of that is still going on thank God I haven't been involved with it since I left my previous job but that needs to go on but here's the really tricky thing.
-The fact that we say let's sit down and talk about it doesn't mean that actually we're all agreed and it's only a matter of dotting a few eyes and crossing a few teas.
+About 20 years ago, I was part of a group that was working under the radar, as it were, with people from very different points of view meeting together privately, church people, to get to know one another without a particular agenda that we were going to produce a report.

+Just to say, can we at least understand what we're talking about here and understand one another and why this matters?
+And some of that is still going on, thank God.
+I haven't been involved with it since I left my previous job, but that needs to go on.
+But here's the really tricky thing.

-It's like John Henry Newman once said that there are two types of disagreement there's disagreements about words and disagreement about things that often you and I will in fact agree but you use a particular word which I don't like and I use a word that you don't get what I'm meaning.
-And when we tease that out we say oh I see we're really in agreement fine but there are other things which when we cash them out we really are saying no this actually is a deal breaker.
-And then the question is how do you say what is a deal breaker within the church and obviously within the early church there were lots of things that some people thought were deal breakers that others didn't and that's we're on the same page except with a different issues.
+The fact that we say, let's sit down and talk about it, doesn't mean that actually we're all agreed and it's only a matter of dotting a few eyes and crossing a few teas.
+It's like John Henry Newman once said that there are two types of disagreements.
+There are disagreements about words and disagreements about things that often you and I will in fact agree, but you use a particular word which I don't like and I use a word that you don't get what I'm meaning.

+And when we tease that out, we say, oh, I see we're really in agreement.
+Fine.
+But there are other things which when we cash them out, we really are saying, no, this actually is a deal breaker.

+And then the question is, how do you say, what is a deal breaker within the church?
+And obviously within the early church, there were lots of things that some people thought were deal breakers that others didn't, and that's we're on the same page except with the different issues.
+Our questions for today.
+And I suppose a speculative question inevitably, but do you, it seems like this is the issue, sexuality that, particularly the Anglican church and many others is in a sense fracturing over.